PSGO/PPPwnGo/README.md

 - Just demo, don’t have too high expectations, the current success rate is not high, please wait patiently.

 - If pppwn.py is updated later, there is no need to update the exe.
-Directly overwrite "pppwn.py", "offsets.py" in the main directory
+Directly overwrite "pppwn.py"、 "offsets.py" in the main directory & bin of “PS4_stage_bin_all”folder

-1. Open the "Python!" folder and install all
+1. Open the "Python!" folder and install all（install the latest version of python）
 2. Open the "PS4_GoldHEN_all" folder, put the corresponding version of payload.bin into the root directory of the exfat format U disk, and insert it into the PS4
 3. Connect PS4 and PC using a network cable, enter PS4 Settings-Network-Set Internet Connection-Use Lan-Customize-PPPOE, and fill in a name and password.
 4. Run "PPPwnGo.exe", select the PS4 version and the corresponding network card, generally the default is fine (unless you have multiple network cards), click the "Go" button